.NON File Extension

 NOTE: A NON file can store information about only one puzzle.
 Files that store multiple nonogram puzzles are given the .nonpack extension.

-How do I open a NON file?
+How to open a NON file

 You can open a NON file with Nonogram, a nonogram puzzle solving program developed by Dr. Steven Simpson.
 It is available for Windows and various Linux distributions.